ilusi0n/RotaDasTapas/README.md

 Backend Service for Rota das Tapas

+This project has two endpoints
+- GetTapas: Returns all the tapas on the repository.
+- GetRoute: Calculates the optimal path based on the selected tapas given by the user.

-- This project is still under development and help is appreciated!
+* **This project is still under development and help is appreciated!**

 ## Contributing